-a fantasy contest story about summer
+a fantasy contest story about summer, magic, and love

 Before the last mammoth went extinct, a mango tree that spread across a thousand acres bloomed with a passion for enthusiastic life.
 Grandiose and gorgeous, the tree too had thin green stems enwrapped about its trunk bearing flowers and the small bodies of nearly born human beings.
 In the beginning, animals would pluck them off the tree and raise the humans as their own, but as time progressed the adult humans would pluck the embryos off themselves and raise them until they could think and exist.
 No one was named until they reached adulthood, so they could choose a name for themselves; in the meantime, all the children were called with claps and clucks that were unique to each parent and easily differentiated by the children.
 Since sleep was not part of their routine, the men cared for the children at night, and the woman cared for them during the day, with each of them contributing to the city during their breaks from parenthood.
 The city of Makanad grew slowly over time, due to the evolution of this process, and the ripening of such a rich culture slowly honeyed the people and their eternally sun-drenched skin.
 The people built their town around the mango tree so that it stood as rigid and wonderful as ever in the very center of everything.
 The mangoes that had existed since their conception were forbidden to be eaten, so instead they worshiped the fertility of apricots.
 Fifty years before the yellow flower meadow was burned to black lilies, a few months before the arrival of the traveler, the most beautiful being in all of Makanad that had been plucked from the mango tree had reached adulthood.
 Each year on her day of birth, the sky would rain like liquid crystals, glittering and sparkling, running down the world and into the streets and onto the mango tree and into everyone’s hearts.
 Her seventeenth was even more extravagant, as a piece of the twinkling shape in the sky had come down to earth one day of infinite summer and set fire to all the sinners.
 The girl decided to name herself after the stars.